owenkizito/mathscamp-playing-cards/Markdown/Folding Paper.md

 ## Statement

-If you could fold a piece of paper in half only 42 times, it would reach the Moon!
+If you could fold a piece of paper in half 42 times, it would reach the Moon!

 ## Hint